TheBevyFlock/bevy_new_2d/docs/tooling.md

 You can find some of them in the [templates category](https://bevyengine.org/assets/#templates) on Bevy Assets.

 > [!TIP]
-> Even if you don't end up using them directly, they can be very useful as learning material!
+> Even if you don't end up using them directly, they can be very helpful as learning material!

 # IDE integration